mwieler/bili-calculator/README.md

 ## Disclaimer

-This software is intended for educational and informational purposes only.
+Experimental software intended for educational and informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.